 No owner of any dog shall permit such dog to run at large within the City of Gardiner.

-For the purposes of this chapter, "run at large" shall mean off the premises of the dog owner or by permission of the property owner and not under the control of any person by leash, cord, chain or other restraining device.
-The leash, cord, chain or other restraining device shall not exceed six (6) feet in length.
+For the purposes of this chapter, "run at large" shall mean off the premises of the owner and not under the control of any person by leash, cord, chain or otherwise.